Ramoniswack/Tkinter-AI-GUI/README.md

 This guide assumes a Linux environment and a zsh shell.
 Commands are copy-paste ready for that setup.

+Core (required)

-- Python 3.10 or newer is recommended.
-The code was developed with Python 3.12 but should work with recent 3.x versions.
+- Python 3.10 or newer (Python 3.12 recommended).
-- Git
+- Git (to clone and work with the repository).
-- A modern CPU.
-For better image generation performance, a CUDA GPU with recent drivers and an appropriate PyTorch build will help.
+- A working shell (zsh / bash) and a stable internet connection to download model weights.

+Optional (only if you plan to use a GPU or extra accelerators)

+- CUDA-capable NVIDIA GPU and matching drivers — only required if you want GPU acceleration for large models.
+Not required to run the app in CPU mode.
+- Optional acceleration libraries such as `xformers` or vendor-specific builds of PyTorch.
+Install these only when you have compatible hardware and matching binaries.

 Quick start